Does Turkey Really Make You Sleepy? 4 Things to Know

-For years, turkey has been blamed as the culprit for post-Thanksgiving dinner drowsiness, with its high tryptophan levels often cited as the reason for turkey's sleep-inducing properties.
+Turkey is often held as the culprit for post-Thanksgiving dinner drowsiness, with its high tryptophan levels cited as the reason for turkey's sleep-inducing properties.

 It's true that turkey is rich in tryptophan, an amino acid needed for the body to produce serotonin.
 And serotonin is used to make melatonin, a hormone that helps regulate sleep and wake cycles.
 But simply eating foods that are high in tryptophan won't maximize our brain levels of tryptophan and serotonin.
 We also need carbohydrates to enhance our body's levels of serotonin, and therefore melatonin.

-The most likely connection as to why you may get sleepy after a Thanksgiving meal is because you are eating a large, rich meal and often drinking wine or alcohol on top of it.
+The most likely explanation for why you may get sleepy after a Thanksgiving meal is because you are eating a large, rich meal and often drinking wine or alcohol on top of it.

-Turkey is a source of lean protein: FACT
+2. Turkey is a source of lean protein: Fact

 With zero carbs, eight grams of protein, and less than a gram of saturated fat per ounce, skinless turkey is one of the top sources of lean protein.

-Skinless turkey breast is healthier than dark meat turkey: NOT NECESSARILY
+3. Skinless turkey breast is healthier than dark meat: Maybe not

 Dark meat has more than twice as much zinc and iron as turkey breast, and more than 40 percent more of the antioxidant selenium, compared to turkey breast.

-Turkey has more potassium than a banana: FACT
+4. Turkey has more potassium than a banana: Fact